joey-qytyku/OS-90-fixed/docs/QPDI.md

 I have decided that allowing a program to access the standard syscall interface along with the DOS is a bad design choice.
 The goal of native OS/90 applications is to abstract the DOS interface and avoid such redundancies.
 For that reason, I will maintain support for DPMI, but will also allow programs to be native and not use DPMI at all.

+I did some investigation with WfW 3.11.
+I called INT 10H AX=3 to change to text mode, and it switched to text mode.
+I was even able to print a hello world string.

 # QPDI

 I have canceled DPMI support and instead concentrated efforts QPDI, which is incompatible and supports the internal structure of OS/90 better.